homorunner/mcpmark-notion/docs/setup/notion-env-setup.md

 playwright install
 # Then, run the Notion login helper with your preferred browser
 python -m src.mcp_services.notion.notion_login_helper --browser {firefox|chromium}

-# If login is successful, a cookie file `notion_state.json` will be generated in the project root
-# Verify the login was successful
-python -m tests.test_login
 ```

 The verification script will tell you which browser is working properly.
 The pipeline defaults to using **chromium**.
 Our pipeline has been **fully tested on macOS and Linux**.